harshalzate/Smartphones/README.md

 # Smartphones
 Objective:
 The project involves understanding and studying the smartphones data which contains all the smartphones available in the market and then performing the EDA to unveil hidden patterns.
+The analysis is mainly carried out around price column

 The tasks involved in the project are as follows: